Servideska/HPC/doc.zih.tu-dresden.de/docs/contrib/howto_contribute.md

     Ink is better than the best memory.

+This documentation is written in markdown and translated into static html pages using [mkdocs](https://www.mkdocs.org/).
+There is a single configuration file holding the pages structure as well as specification of the theme and extensions.
+This file is `mkdocs.yaml`.

+All essential files (markdown pages, graphics, configuration, theme, etc.) are managed within a git repository which makes it quite easy to contribute to this documentation.
 In principle, there are three possible ways how to contribute to this documentation.
+These ways are outlined below.

+Please refer to the [content guide lines page](content_guide_lines.md) regarding markdown syntax and writing style.

 ## Contribute via Issue